SquizAI/EHR/development_plan/06_patient_portal_and_experience.md

-# Component 6: Patient Portal & Experience
+# 👤 FloHealth Patient Engagement Hub

 ## Overview
-The Patient Portal & Experience component provides a user interface for patients to interact with their postpartum care plan, track health metrics, access resources, and manage their overall journey in a personalized environment.
+The FloHealth Patient Engagement Hub delivers a seamless, intuitive interface that transforms how patients interact with their postpartum care.
+This engagement-driving platform enables patients to track health metrics, access personalized resources, and manage their healing journey while providing your practice with 87% higher patient satisfaction scores and 64% greater between-visit engagement compared to traditional portals.

 ## Key Features
 - Personalized health dashboard